Research groups

 The core competence within this group is within assembly modelling and analysis, robust locating system design, variation simulation, visualization, tolerance optimization, inspection preparation and use of inspection data for product and process control.

 The research team has over the last decade produced a number of scientific results that have been transferred into commercial software products.
-Today, these results are being used in daily operation by a large number of engineers within 20-25 international companies
+Today, these results are being used in daily operation by a large number of engineers within 20-25 international companies.

-Research group leader
+Research group leader and members

 The group currently consists of 1 chair professor, 1 adjunct professor, 6 additional senior researchers and 9 PhD students.